A Long-Awaited Return: Inside Suzanne Farrell's "Diamonds" Rehearsal at NYCB

 "I didn't want them to feel they had to perform for me and be perfect," Farrell says.
 "I wanted them to feel vulnerable to the moment and to suggestions."

-For the next two hours, the three worked through the ballet piece by piece [moment by moment?
-Pieces almost sound like individual sections of a ballet...].
-Farrell frequently stopped the couple to sharpen the angles of their spacing.
+For the next two hours, the three worked through the ballet moment by moment.
+Farrell frequently stopped the couple to rework their spacing, sharpening the angles.
 "Mr. B designed all my ballets on a diagonal," she says, adding that it's a motif that repeats itself in each section of Jewels.
 "It's the longest dimension you can have.
 You're onstage longer."

+Mearns and Russell Janzen rehearse the pas de deux from Balanchine's "Diamonds."
+Rosalie O'Connor, Courtesy NYCB.

 Mearns was surprised by how much certain aspects of the ballet had changed over time.
 "Those diagonals have flattened out, or they've become circles.
 But the original spacing makes more sense and actually makes things easier—we're able to move more expansively."